turbot/steampipe-mod-terraform-aws-compliance/README.md

-# Terraform AWS Compliance Mod for Steampipe
+# Terraform AWS Compliance Mod for Powerpipe

+> [!IMPORTANT]
+> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
+[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
+>
+> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 140+ compliance and security controls to test your Terraform AWS resources against security best practices prior to deployment in your AWS accounts.